MartinHurnak/NN_project/README.md

 _S x S_ grid, where each grid cell predicts _B_ bounding boxes and their confidence scores.
 Grid cell is responsible for detecting an object if its center falls into that grid cell.
 Non-max supression is then used to discard duplicate detections.
 YOLO  reasons globally about the image and is much better at generalizing in comparison to R-CNN methods [5].
+However, detecting each of multiple smaller objects in a group (e.g. flock of birds or crowd of people in a distance) is a problem for YOLO as we can get only limited number of bounding box predictions per grid cell.